codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where does Fonzie like to go for lunch?
-Chick-Fil-Eyyyyyyyy.
+I been watching a channel on TV that is strictly just about origami — of course it is paper-view.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Four Years
+ 1. Google
- 2. Two Years
+ 2. Apple
- 3. Year
+ 3. Microsoft
- 4. Eight Years
+ 4. IBM

 <details>
   <summary>Answer</summary>
-  Year
+  Apple
 </details>